-The world has already moved online; has your job moved with it?
-Gone are the days of managing work using pen and paper, whiteboards and dry erase markers, sticky notes and the walls of your cubicle.
-And saving Microsoft Word documents and spreadsheets in a folder on your computer has become a thing of the past.
+The world has already moved online.
+Has your job moved with it?
+Gone are the days of managing work using pen and paper, whiteboards and dry erase markers, sticky notes and your cubicle walls.
+And saving Microsoft Word documents and spreadsheets in a folder on your computer is a thing of the past.

-Today's most effective project managers are the ones who have moved their teams and processes online.
-Using online project management, collaboration software, and cloud file storage systems, work is getting done efficiently and with better results.
-These digital project managers are the new faces of project management, and if you are looking to dive into the field, you need to start preparing now.
+Today's project managers are moving their teams and processes online to keep up with the competition and deliver at a faster pace than ever before.
+Using online project management, collaboration software and cloud file storage systems, work is getting done efficiently and with better results.
+These digital project managers are the new faces of project management, and if you’re looking to dive into the field, you need to start preparing now.

-Luckily, we've complied just about everything you need to know about being a digital project manager; from salary to skill set.
-So, put the pen down (you're digital now, remember?) and study up on what it takes to become a digital project manager:
+Luckily, we've compiled everything you need to know about being a digital project manager from salary to skill set.
+So, put the pen down (you're digital now, remember?) and study up on what it takes to become a digital project manager.

 1. What is digital project management?

-If you’re wondering, “what is digital project management?” this is a good place to start.
-Digital project management is a streamlined process of managing online projects from concept to completion within budget and using a certain amount of resources.
-It involves, planning, delegating, tracking, reviewing, and measuring results; usually all done using a project management software.
+So just what is digital project management?
+It’s a streamlined process of managing online projects from concept to completion, within budget and using a certain amount of resources.
+It involves planning, delegating, tracking, reviewing, and measuring results — usually all done using a project management software.
 The goal of every project is different, but the overarching objective is to grow business and see valuable ROI from the project.
-Types of projects can range from events to content digital projects.
-For examples, .
+Types of projects can range from events to digital content projects.

-2. What is an example of a digital project manager job description?
+2. What does a digital project manager do?

 Good question!
-Digital project manager job descriptions can range based on type of project and/or tool the company uses to manage those projects.
-Some companies will require you to already have experience with a specific tool or train you on the tool, if you fit well into the skill set they’re looking for.
+Digital project manager job descriptions can range based on the type of project and the tool the company uses to manage those projects.
+Some companies will require you to already have experience with a specific tool.
+Others will train the right candidate on the tool.

 Here is a typical digital project manager job description: